Health Assessment Lens

 Healthy Connections

-Each section begins with a brief introduction of the health category and then contains a series of detailed questions.
-The Lens is designed to provide the user with a way to easily identify health amenities and gaps within their communities.
-It has an application for scoping out a plan, project, or program to assist the user in finding specific resources.
-Scoping refers to the early steps taken to identifying why a plan, project, or program is being considered, and identifying the issues or aspects that need to be considered before starting the process.
-Additionally, the Lens can be used to assess existing plans, programs, and to inform working plans to better integrate health into decisions and actions.
+The tool has an application for scoping out a plan, project, or program to assist the user in finding specific resources.
+Scoping refers to the early steps taken to identify why a plan, project, or program is being considered, and identifying the issues or aspects that need to be considered before starting the process.